MarkyTurtle/Batman---Amiga/rawrippedfiles/rippedfiles.md

 ### Notes:
-\* The Loading.iff file is the only genuine ILBM IFF file, the loader processes these files and depacks to the allocated bitplane memory starting at $00007700 (10K per bitplane, 5 planes)
+\* The Loading.iff file is the only ILBM IFF file, the loader processes these files and depacks to the allocated bitplane memory starting at $00007700 (10K per bitplane, 5 planes)
+\* The other files are packed iff files
 ## Disk 1 - Files
 <table>
 <tr>